Jaundya Na Balasaheb: Plot

 He tries calling all his friends & he realises that everyone is avoiding him except 2 of his close friends Jeevan & Vicky.
 He gives a stash of cash to Jeevan to pursue the course at the theatre academy.
 All three of them attend the course and post session they have a casual chat with the Urmi who is one of the instructors at the course.
-She bluntly questions Balasaheb what has he has achieved in life to deserve title of sir.
+She bluntly questions Balasaheb what has he has achieved in life to deserve the title of sir.
 Balasaheb doesn't have any answer & is embarrassed.
 She then takes a promise from him that he would use his political clout to help his friend become a scriptwriter (in turn giving voice to free speech).
 He resolves to fulfill the promise & when he returns to his village he assembles his friends for the play written by Jeevan which they would present in a competition.

 Balasaheb again has argument with Annasaheb who wants him to wrap up his play & focus on forthcoming elections.
 Balasaheb enraged leaves his home, but his mother keeps in touch with his friends to keep a tab on his well-being.
 As the cast starts practising it seems that none of them have any talent for acting.
 Balasaheb plays a character of poet, however his pitch & actions are that of rich landlord.
 Here Annasaheb puts making hurdles in his play to get him ready for forthcoming elections, but Balasaheb remains firm on his resolve & overcomes each of them.
 He receives support from his mother, later from each member of the play & finally from his entire village.
 With emotional turmoil and unable to get his pitch of that of a helpless commoner it takes a toll on his emotional state.

 Later the when the play is staged at the competition, everything goes well till the entry of Balasaheb.
 When he enters he is unable to enact his role & breaks down in front of the audience.
 He then narrates to them how his team assembled the play despite their tough living conditions.
 He now finds the true purpose of his life & later decides to fight elections independently to serve the people in true spirit.